loricooperhdf/HDFGroup.github.io/documentation/hdf5-docs/release_specifics/sw_changes_1.8.md

 Function with changed behavior:

 H5Ocopy
-This function’s behavior is changed, but only with the use of the new flag, H5O_COPY_MERGE_COMMITTED_DTYPE_FLAG.
+This function's behavior is changed, but only with the use of the new flag, H5O_COPY_MERGE_COMMITTED_DTYPE_FLAG.
 New functions and callback function:

 H5Pset_mcdt_search_cb